MINDS-THU/HAMLET/README.md

     │                                │ adds suffix to avoid conflict.
 All new │ overwrite (`boolean`): Whether to      │ │                                │ or updated files are indexed for       │ overwrite existing files or folders.   │ │                                │ semantic search.                       │                                        │
-    │ visualizer                     │ A tool that can answer questions about │ image_path (`string`): The path to the │ │                                │ attached images.                       │ image on which to answer the question. │ │                                │                                        │ This should be a local path to         │
+    │ visualizer                     │ A tool that can answer questions about │ image_path (`string`): Path to the     │ │                                │ attached images using vision-language  │ image file.                            │
-    │                                │                                        │ downloaded image.                      │
-    │                                │                                        │ question (`string`): The question to   │
-    │                                │                                        │ answer.                                │
+    │                                │ models.
+Only images under the working  │ question (`string`): Question to       │ │                                │ directory are accessible.              │ answer about the image.                │
     │ final_answer                   │ Provides a final answer to the given   │ answer (`any`): The final answer to    │ │                                │ problem.                               │ the problem                            │
     └────────────────────────────────┴────────────────────────────────────────┴────────────────────────────────────────┘